I-3-1-14.Requests for Extension of Time to Submit Evidence or Arguments

 1. Initial EOT Request

-When the AC receives an initial EOT request, OAO staff will enter the request into the claim(s) file and the Appeals Review Processing System (ARPS), and will create an ARPS diary to track the EOT request.
-OAO staff will use the appropriate DGS template, determined by the facts of the case, to prepare and send a letter informing the claimant and appointed representative (if any) that the AC will defer its action for 25 days to allow the claimant or appointed representative to submit additional evidence or arguments.
+When the AC receives an initial EOT request, OAO staff will associate the request into the claim(s) file as appropriate.
+OAO staff will also document and track the request in the Office of Appellate Operations Case Processing System (OAOCPS) or the Appeals Review Processing System (ARPS).
+Unless the EOT request is moot, OAO staff will prepare and send a notice informing the claimant and appointed representative, if any, that the AC has granted the initial EOT.
+OAO staff will then diary the case for 25 days to allow the claimant or appointed representative to submit additional evidence or arguments.
+The AC's notice granting the initial EOT responds to all EOT requests received on the case through the date of the notice.

 NOTE: